afrilangai/afrilangai.github.io/index.md

 ## We invite two forms of submissions:

-1.  **Research Track:** 2-4 page papers that are a theoretical, methodological, technical, exploratory, or empirical exploration of the themes of this workshop.
-These will be presented as short lightning talks during the paper panels in the workshop.
-You will have a chance to get feedback on these papers through post-panel discussion and Q&A.
+1. **Research Track:** Submissions must be **at least 5 pages** (excluding references and supplementary material) presenting theoretical, methodological, technical, exploratory, or empirical work relevant to the themes of this workshop.
+These will be presented as short lightning talks during dedicated paper panels, followed by interactive discussion and Q&A.
-2.  **Industry Track:** 1-2 page papers describing deployed solutions of NLP, case studies of successful implementations, or challenges and lessons learned from developing and deploying language technologies for African languages in industry settings.
+2. **Industry Track:** Submissions must be **at least 5 pages** (excluding references and supplementary material) describing deployed NLP solutions, case studies of real-world implementations, or practical challenges and lessons learned from developing and deploying language technologies for African languages in industry settings.

-Submissions should follow this [LaTeX style guide](https://www.overleaf.com/latex/templates/jmlr-template/zqvxjzpbgxvb).
+Submissions must strictly adhere to the **[LaTeX style guide and template](https://www.overleaf.com/latex/templates/jmlr-template/zqvxjzpbgxvb)**.
+Submissions that do not conform to this template will be **automatically disqualified without review**.

 **You can submit for both tracks using [OpenReview](https://openreview.net/group?id=AfriLang_AI/2026/Conference) by 2nd October, 2026 AoE.**
 > **Note:**